The PWDCC is excited to offer an award program for competitive PWDCC member owners.

 I just earned my first title.
 How long will I have to wait to get a badge.

-You will be reminded twice a year (April and October) by email blast to submit your application along with the appropriate documentation to the program coordinator.
+You will be reminded by an annual spring email blast to submit your application along with the appropriate documentation to the program coordinator.

 Service Dog Award